luiswirth/bsc-thesis/src/matter/results.typ

 - The next computed eigenvalue $lambda approx 24.649$ aligns closely with the theoretical value $lambda_(0,1)=25$.

-Figure @img:evp_torus shows visualizations of selected computed 1-form eigenfunctions, represented by their vector proxies.
+@img:evp_torus shows visualizations of the two harmonic 1-forms, represented by their vector proxies.

 #figure(
   grid(